annavasylashko/kpi-architecture/README.md

 **`main.py`** demonstrates how Blackboard pattern can be applied to perform sentiment analysis on a given text.
 The sentiment analysis system comprises the following components:

-- Blackboard: The blackboard serves as the shared data structure that holds the intermediate and final results of the sentiment analysis.
+- Blackboard: The Blackboard class represents the shared memory where data is stored.
+It provides methods to get and set data.

+- Knowledge Sources: We have two knowledge sources:
+    - TextExtractor: This knowledge source extracts text from social media data and sets it in the blackboard.
-- Knowledge Sources: Tokenizer and SentimentAnalyzer.
-Each knowledge source analyzes a specific aspect of the sentiment analysis process and contributes its partial knowledge to the blackboard.
+    - SentimentAnalyzer: This knowledge source analyzes the sentiment of the extracted text and sets the sentiment score in the blackboard.

-    *Note: Sentiment Analyzer in this implementation is a mock, just for viewing purposes.*

-- Controller: The controller is responsible for managing the overall sentiment analysis workflow.
-It coordinates the execution of the knowledge sources, updates the blackboard with partial results, and retrieves the final sentiment score from the blackboard.
+- ResultViewer: The ResultViewer class displays the final result by retrieving the text and sentiment score from the blackboard.

+- Controller: The Controller class coordinates the interaction between knowledge sources and the blackboard.
+It processes social media data by activating the appropriate knowledge sources.

 ## Usage